SUNDERLAND AND TYNE LUSTRE POTTERY

 Moore's Pottery 1

-Scott's sent 'blanks' to Moore's for decoration during this period, so the transfers on the bowls below sometimes appear on marked 'SCOTT' items.
+Two bowls with the Moore impress (see last image above).
+Scott's sent 'blanks' to Moore's for decoration during this period, so the transfers on the bowls below sometimes also appear on marked 'SCOTT' items.
 The zig-zag lustre decoration is typical of Moore's.
+The second has an inscription for 1859.

 Below is an unmarked eel pot with the same transfer.
-Note the curved diagonal slant of the word CRIMEA.
+The Moore transfer is easily identifiable by the curved diagonal slant of the word CRIMEA.

 This is the Moore 1 version of the transfer on a blue glass rolling pin, likely decorated by Sheepfolds Warehouse, run by Thomas Snowball.
 During this late period, the relationship between Moore's, Scott's and Sheepfolds is hard to untangle.
 The transfer plate could have only been in one location at a time, and my guess is the rolling pins came later.